 It features four “types”: Fresh, Dewy, Matte, or Full skin, each modelled by a different woman with her own ‘Beauty Portrait’ video explaining what products she uses and why.
 It is clear that brands like MAC are listening to their customers, and that will keep them coming back for more.

 The common thread between all of these factors is customer focus.
 Beauty retailers are making the conscious decision to let consumers take the lead, and it’s working.
 If other industries want to get out of their slump, they should follow suit.

-YOOBIC helps beauty brands like KIKO, Nuxe and By Terry make in-store execution on visual, operational and promotional guidelines flawless, so stores are always on fleek.
+YOOBIC helps beauty brands like KIKO, Nuxe and By Terry make in-store execution flawless, so stores are always on fleek.